Generic Name: fenoprofen calcium

 Elevations of ALT or AST (less than three times ULN) may occur in up to 15% of patients treated with NSAIDs including fenoprofen.

 Inform patients of the warning signs and symptoms of hepatotoxicity (e.g., nausea, fatigue, lethargy, diarrhea, pruritus, jaundice, right upper quadrant tenderness, and "flu-like" symptoms).
-If clinical signs and symptoms consistent with liver disease develop, or if systemic manifestations occur (e.g., eosinophilia, rash, etc.), discontinue FENOPROFEN CALCIUM, USP immediately, and perform a clinical evaluation of the patient.
+If clinical signs and symptoms consistent with liver disease develop, or if systemic manifestations occur (e.g., eosinophilia, rash, etc.), discontinue FENOPROFEN CALCIUM immediately, and perform a clinical evaluation of the patient.

 Monitor blood pressure (BP) during the initiation of NSAID treatment and throughout the course of therapy.